Developer pool sustainability

 Companies removing developers from the market, but not contributing so other developers can be created is a fairly large problem.
 It is not sustainable, and we need to make companies aware of this, to prevent a very dismal tomorrow.
 The folks over at Tech.Nottingham wrote a great blog post about this, so go check it out for more details on how you and your company can start contributing for a better tomorrow. http://www.technottingham.com/news/2014/7/29/tech-companies-are-you-contributing-or-just-consuming

-For companies or techs in South Florida who doubt this, look no farther than the nearest event happening in your own back yard.
-Now look down…at the companies sponsoring the event.
+For companies or techs who doubt this, look no farther than the nearest event happening in your own back yard.
+Look down…at the companies sponsoring these events.
 Are they local companies?
 Are they companies that are interested in growing the local community?
 Is it your company?
 I’ll close with that thought.